No Spray Register

 There are four spray cycles per year, which are based on the life cycle of the weeds and aimed at stopping any spread of seeds.
 Generally, spraying is carried out in September, December, February and May.
 The timing of this program depends on seasonal growth and weather conditions.

 If you are on the No Spray Register you assume responsibility for the management of weeds on the road reserve in front of or alongside your property.

 To apply you must provide a management plan with your method of control for weeds and how often you will do it.
-Find out about some other alternative forms of weed control here: Alternative weed control methods.
+Find out about some other forms of weed control on our alternative weed control methods page.

 We will inspect the area every 3 months to make sure that you are controlling weeds to a satisfactory standard.
 If at any time we feel you are not controlling weeds to a satisfactory standard, we will resume responsibility for the maintenance, including the use of chemical products.

 All requests are current for 24 months from 30 June the year of application, after this time your request will expire.
 If you would like to remain on the register you will need to renew your request by completing the online form and select the renewal option.

 Please note any requests made before 1 May will only be valid until June 30 of the same year.
 Requests made after 31 May will be valid for 24 months from 30 June the year of the request.

 If you would like to join the No Spray Register or renew your request you can submit the online form.

 A printable form can be found on our forms page.